qunitjs/qunit/docs/QUnit/module.md

 `QUnit.module()`'s hooks can automatically handle the asynchronous resolution of a Promise on your behalf if you return a `then`able Promise as the result of your callback function.

+## Exclusive tests

+When you are debugging your code, you will often need to _only_ run a subset of tests.
+You can append `only` to `QUnit.module` to specify which module you want to run.

+Note that if more than one module was defined using `QUnit.module.only()`, only the first one will run.

+It works the same way `QUnit.only()` does for tests.

+## Inclusive tests

+As the codebase becomes bigger and bigger, you may sometimes find some tests, related to a feature, are temporarily broken for some reasons.
+Instead of commenting that chunk of tests until you found the culprit, you can easily append `skip` to the broken module to skip all its child suites and tests.

+If the child suites and tests contain some `todo` or `only` tests, `QUnit` will mark those as skipped as if they were defined using `QUnit.skip()`.

+### Under developpement tests

+When a module is still under development (in a "todo" state), you can use `QUnit.module.todo` to easily mark it as `todo`.

+Using this method will mark all underlying tests as `todo` as if they were defined using `QUnit.todo` except for tests defined using `QUnit.skip()` which will be left intact.
+Those tests will pass as long as one failing assertion is present.

+If all assertions pass, then the tests will fail signaling that `QUnit.module.todo` should be replaced by `QUnit.module`.

 ### Examples

 Use the `QUnit.module()` function to group tests together: